Twenty-Second Sunday in Ordinary Time (Year A)

 Lord, please do make me a new creation.
 Transform me and renew me completely.
 May my new life in You be one that continually receives the full outpouring of Your grace and mercy.
 Jesus, I trust in You.

-Saturday of the Twenty-Second Week of Ordinary Time
+Saturday of the Twenty-Second Week in Ordinary Time

 While Jesus was going through a field of grain on a sabbath, his disciples were picking the heads of grain, rubbing them in their hands, and eating them.
 Some Pharisees said, “Why are you doing what is unlawful on the sabbath?”
 Luke 6:1-2